Why you should do Cast Drawings

 - Good plaster casts are examples of good design.

-- Drawing a Bernini bust will make you aware of how the human form can be conceptualized, how tension is shown, how there is a fractal harmony throughout these works.
-Of course, this depends on the selection of the sculpture.
+- Drawing a Bernini bust will make you aware of how the human form can be conceptualized, how tension can be shown, and how there is a fractal harmony throughout these works.

 Below are some of my cast drawings from my time at Angel Academy of Art.
-All of them required between two and four months to complete – time spent earning myself much of my drawing foundation.
-I remember joining the school and being unable to imagine how I would possibly create one of these.
-After many hours of work and sharpening observational skills, there is deep satisfaction in framing a finished study like this.
-And even more valuable than the new technical ability is the psychological resilience that is formed by continuing until the work is complete.
+All of them required between two and four months to complete – time spent developing much of my foundational drawing skills.
+I remember joining the academy and finding it difficult to imagine how I would possibly create one of these images.
+After many hours of work and sharpening observational skills, framing a finished study was very satisfying.
+And just as valuable as the new technical ability is the psychological resilience that I formed in the process of completing these works.